Day 1 – Feb. 15, 2016 – (Monday): Gone to Cagbalete Island

 It turned out that we needed much more time in the market after not only we realized how unprepared we were for the trip but also we’re very hungry after the long bus ride that included an extended rest stop in Lucena City‘s grand central bus terminal.

-We got seated in pairs with a middle age woman together with a small girl sandwiched between us in the midsection of the boat.
+We got seated in pairs with a woman in her mid-fifties together with a small girl sandwiched between us in the midsection of the boat.
 I could immediately tell that they were locals returning to the island.
 As with the rest of the passengers, you could also easily tell who are the residents of Cagbalete Island.
 Their sun-bronzed skin and low-key demeanor evoked in one a muted understanding of how life must be on the island.

 The sticky feeling one gets in Manila’s dissipated as the overcast weather and cool northeast winds that locals call the “amihan” smacked our faces as the boat progressed east towards its destination.